r57zone/ProtonShell/README.md

 `-d` - enable debugging mode.

+## Host Commands

+`open app.exe` or `open "app.exe" -param1 -param2 "test"` - open the application, you can use both full path and relative path.

+`folder Apps\` - list of files and folders.

+`del 1.txt` - delete file.

+`close` - close the application.

+Details on usage can be found in the `index.html` file.

 ## Debug mode
 For fast debugging you can enable a special mode in which the following is available: resizing, changing User agent, clearing all data.
 To enable it, change the `Debug` parameter to `1`.